thepicture/MatchTheNumber/README.md

 The program uses the binary search.

 When the number is greater than the program is questioning, say Greater.
-When the number is greater than the program is questioning, say Less.
+When the number is less than the program is questioning, say Less.
 Else say Yes.

 Then the result is appearing.